walbourn/walbourn.github.io/_posts/2020-12-12-the-many-faces-of-d3dx12.md

 I believe the open source approach is a much improved model for this kind of 'useful optional stuff', and that also is a reflection of changes in Microsoft culture and processes.
 The GitHub libraries I created were all intended to honor the great work done for D3DX over the years, and keep it relevant for modern DirectX development.

+# Future work

+**UPDATE**: D3DX12 has had some major refactoring lately plus some additional functionality.
+See the [DirectX Developer Blog](https://devblogs.microsoft.com/directx/updates-in-directx-headers-repo/) for more information.

 **See also:** [Living without D3DX](https://walbourn.github.io/living-without-d3dx/), [The Zombie DirectX SDK](https://walbourn.github.io/the-zombie-directx-sdk/)